-With a vision of cooperating together to improve their procurement power on like products and services, the Educational Purchasing Cooperative of North Texas (EPCNT) became a reality in

-2002 through the coordinated efforts of North Texas public school districts.
-EPCNT is comprised of public school districts located in the Region X and XI Education Service Center areas.
-The website is www.new-epcnt.com.
+With a vision of cooperating together to improve their procurement power on like products and services, the Educational Purchasing Cooperative of North Texas (EPCNT) became a reality in 2002 through the coordinated efforts of North Texas public school districts.
+EPCNT is comprised of public-school districts, charter schools, and Region Service Centers located in the Region 10 and 11 Education Service Center areas.
+The website is www.epcnt.esc11.net.